 The best way to prevent altitude sickness is to go up slowly.
-Some people take medications but in the end these can just act as a placebo.
+Some people take medications but in the end, these can just act as a placebo.

 But from our own experience here are some guidelines you might want to note:

-It may sound scary, but carrying a friend off a mountain while he coughs up blood is not a fun experience.
+Believe us, carrying a friend off a mountain while he coughs up blood is not a fun experience.

 So use a buddy system!
 Most people will not acknowledge their own symptoms, especially when the peak is in sight.
-So sometimes you‘ll need to force someone down…in the end it will be a good decision.
+So sometimes you’ll need to force someone down…in the end, it will be a good decision.

 Of everything you do in Africa, nothing can land you in hospital as quickly as climbing Kili.
 If you do develop altitude sickness, expect a few days in Arusha hospital and some extra nights at a hotel, all at your expense.

 And keep some US dollars handy for your rescuers, who will push you down the mountain on one of the ancient stretchers spread along the tourist trails.

 Get ready for a challenge and in some cases, absolute hell.